chamikamunithunga/GameStrix/README.md

 ## Join the Adventure
 Ready to start your journey? **Game Strix** awaits you with endless adventures, battles, and triumphs.
 Join us now and let the games begin!

+## Copyright Information

+**© [2025] [Chamika Munithunga]**.
+All Rights Reserved.

+This repository and its content are protected under copyright law.
+The code, documentation, and associated assets are the exclusive property of **[Chamika Munithunga]** and may not be reproduced, distributed, or used without prior written consent.

+**Disclaimer**: All trademarks, registered trademarks, and logos are the property of their respective owners.